anirudh-g/kaggle-notebooks/README.md

-# kaggle-notebooks
+# Kaggle-notebooks

-This is a repository of all of my Kaggle notebooks made as part of various competitions.
-These notebooks were tested to work as on their final commit date
+This is a repository of all of my Kaggle notebooks made for various competitions.
+These notebooks were tested to work as expected on their final commit date.